 When you compare heating oil vs. propane on a BTU-per-BTU basis, fuel oil generates more heat.
-However, most oil boilers average about 85% efficiency at best, while propane boilers can produce an efficiency of 95% or more.
+However, most oil boilers average about 85 percent efficiency at best, while propane boilers can produce an efficiency of 95 percent or more.
 It is also interesting to note that, because oil requires more sophisticated burner systems than propane does to be fired efficiently, oil-fired heating appliances typically cost more than their gas-fired competitors.

 While oil boilers and furnaces need to vent through a chimney, propane appliances can vent through the wall with PVC pipe.

 It can be used to power so many things: